Boltzmann equation in the $2{\frac12}$-post-Newtonian approximation: Introduction

 The determination of the collisionless Boltzmann equation within the framework of the first and second PN approximations was the subject of the works \cite{Rez, Ped} and \cite{GK1,GK2}, respectively.
-The extension of the PN Boltzmann equation to include the non-equilibrium contributions was also analysed in \cite{GK3,GK4}.
+The extension of the PN Boltzmann equation to include the non-equilibrium contributions was also analyzed in \cite{GK3,GK4}.
 Some applications of the PN Boltzmann equation can be found in the works \cite{GK5,GK6,GK7,GK8} and the references therein.

 The aim of the present work is to extend the tools and techniques of the $2\frac12$--PN approximation to a kinetic theory of gases described by the Boltzmann equation, which is the space-time evolution equation for the one-particle distribution function, derived from the evolution equation for the one-particle distribution function with respect to the proper time along the world line of a gas particle.
+As was shown in the literature, the post-Newtonian kinetic equation is an important tool to analyze self-gravitating problems and the influence of the new gravitational potentials from the $2\frac12$--post--Newtonian theory is a topic which deserves some attention.

 The equilibrium state of a relativistic gas is described by the one-particle Maxwell--J\"uttner distribution function, which is obtained from the collision term of the relativistic Boltzmann equation by assuming that the number of particles that enter and leave the volume element in the phase space of the particles are the same (see, e.g. \cite{CK}).
 The first and second PN approximations to the Maxwell--J\"uttner distribution function were derived in\cite{KRW,GK1,GK2}.
 Here we follow the same methodology of these works to obtain the $2\frac12$--PN approximation of the Maxwell--J\"uttner distribution function up to the $1/c^7$--order.